fwg/morphene/README.md

 Compact arguments:

 * `c` - Interpret each stack item as characters.
 This produces a string.
 * `b` - Interpret binary.
-Pop off as long as there are 0s and 1s. make bytes out of this.
-If last bit is a 1 then this is taken as a sign bit and propagated to the left to fill up the highest byte.
-* `d` - Interpret decimal.
-Pop off as long as there are [0-9] or until there is a '-' that indicates the sign.
-* `x` - Interpret hexadecimal.
-Same as `d` but base 16

-* `bu`, `du`, `xu` - same as above but unsigned
+This takes up to 32 bits off the stack and interpretes the resulting number as a UTF-8 character.

-* `s` - Save as structural type
+* `s` - Save as structural type.
+This basically just saves the stack as is.

-Note that you can build infinite integers with this in theory.
-In practice you are of course limited by your RAM.

 __Look at the examples folder for fun and profit.__